Laissez-Faire, Picking Winners, and Other Myths of National Competitiveness

 The Morrill Act of 1862 established land grant colleges to focus on teaching "mechanical arts" and "agricultural science"; they were a direct response to the industrial revolution.
 The Hatch Act of 1887provided federal funding for state agricultural experimental stations, which played a pivotal role in driving massive improvements in U.S. agricultural productivity.
 The federal government's support for aerodynamic research and testing facilities provided a foundation for the U.S. aircraft industry.
 Since the early 1950s, heavy federal government investment in basic and applied science has laid the groundwork for industries like semiconductors, computers, advance materials, the internet, and biomedical science.
 So to say government has no business being involved in innovation ignores history to an absurd level.

+Where government policies have been most effective is where they complement, rather than substitute for, market mechanisms.
 The internet was seeded by funding and organizational efforts by a government agency, DARPA, but it was the private sector that took the ball and invented thousands of ways to use the web that no one (and certainly no government agency) could have imagined.
 Government can lay the foundation; but governments are lousy at picking winners.
 It's best to leave commercial development to the private sector and competitive markets.

 This brings us back to the President's speech.
 Most of the policies he advocated were about building the foundations: investing in education and research, and helping to foster conditions that make the U.S. fertile ground for innovation.
 Yes, I have some quibbles with some elements of green energy; that gets a bit too close to "strategic investments" (remember ethanol?).
 But by and large, I thought he got the balance right.
 He wants to build the basic capacities of the economy but leave it up to private enterprises to take the ball and run with it.